 Most often these programs are offered as retention classes — classes to keep students coming back after graduation from basic or puppy.
 But they can also be an effective entry point into your business.
-Offering a one-shot teaser or short-run topics class on a commonly desired behavior such as nice leash walking, or one that addresses a particular type of problem such as impulse control, can be a great way to get people to make the training class leap in the first place.
+Offering a one-shot teaser or short-run topics class on a commonly desired behavior such as nice leash walking, or one that addresses a particular type of problem such as car chasing, can be a great way to get people to make the training class leap in the first place.

 The trick is to position your topics classes with this in mind.
 Clearly state who this class is for.
-Build your class descriptions around what problem your class will solve.
+Build your class descriptions around the problem your class will solve.
 Describe the outcomes — what will students be able to do and enjoy as a result of taking your class?
 How will life be easier?

 Class Ideas and Formats

 When brainstorming ideas for topics classes, think in terms of categories.
 There are behavior-based classes such as those focused on recall or loose-leash walking.
 (You could also combine these into one program.)
-Behavior-based classes can be entry points into your class business or extra-practice retention programs that follow more traditional entry points such as basic manners or puppy class.
+Behavior-based classes can be entry points into your business or extra-practice retention programs that follow more traditional entry points such as basic manners or puppy class.

 Pursuing topics classes doesn’t require an overhaul of your current class program.
 Simply add them to your current offerings.
 Start by making a couple of basic decisions.
 First, which topics?
-Which behaviors, problems, and situations are common issues among your clientele?
+Which behaviors, problems, and situations are common issues among your clients?
 Matching your class content to student needs will make marketing and selling your new classes that much easier.
 Then decide where each new class fits into your overall program — will it be an entry point or a retention class?